On Affine Homotopy between Language Encoders: Measuring the Alignment of Langauge Encoders

-Note that \Cref{rem:recipeXY} introduces a general recipe for defining hemi-metric spaces on some ``function spaces''.
-These are topological spaces whose elements are functions from a set to an extended-metric space.
-This naturally applies to the study of encoders and their transformations, which we call \defn{$S$-homotopy}, i.e., two encoders are \defn{$S$-homotopic} if one can be $S$-continuously deformed into the other.
-Given the space of encoders $\sE_\Vspace$, we could, for example, take $S$ as the set of all continuous maps, smooth maps, or multi-layer perceptrons.
+\Cref{rem:recipeXY} introduces a general recipe for defining hemi-metric spaces on function spaces---topological spaces whose elements are functions from a set to subsets of an extended-metric space.
+This naturally applies to the study of encoders and their transformations, which we call \defn{$S$-homotopy}, i.e., two encoders are \defn{$S$-homotopic} if one can be $S$-deformed into the other.
+In this case, the set $E_\enc$ for $\enc \in \encoders$ corresponds to the set of encoders that $\enc$ can be transformed into with mappings in $S$.
+We could, for example, take $S$ as the set of all continuous maps, smooth maps, or multi-layer perceptrons.
 Our following discussion of affine maps, i.e., where $S = \AffV$, is extrinsically motivated but can be understood as a specific instance of the more general framework of $S$-homotopy.